idmengineering/handy_stuff/shib/iis-native-logger.md

 <p align="center"><img src="https://idmengineering.com/screenshots/2019-11-20%2010_01_16.png"></p>

 The above screenshot demonstrates the permissions that we utilize on one of our dev IIS servers which is writing logs to `native.log`.

----

-Need help troubleshooting Shib SP on IIS?
-[Give us a call!](https://idmengineering.com/contact) We'd be glad to help!